j053ph4/ZenPacks.community.zenJavaApp/README.txt

 Requirements:

-    Zenoss Versions Supported: 3.0
+    Zenoss Versions Supported: 3.x, 4.x
     External Dependencies: None
     ZenPack Dependencies:
     Installation Notes: zopectl restart; zenhub restart after installing this ZenPack.
-    Configuration: zJavaAppPorts needs to be populated with a list of ports to scan
+    Configuration: zJavaAppPortRange needs to be populated with a range of ports to scan

 History: